A remark on toric foliations: Introduction

 We note that we call $l_{\mathscr F}(R)$ the {\em{length}} of an extremal ray $R$ with respect to the foliation $\mathscr F$.
 We will use Reid's description of the toric extremal contraction morphisms in \cite{reid} (see also \cite[Chapter 14]{matsuki}) for the proof of Theorem \ref{theorem1.3}.
 This paper can be seen as a continuation of \cite{fujino} (see also \cite{fujino2}).

 \begin{ack} The first author was partially supported by JSPS KAKENHI Grant Numbers JP19H01787, JP20H00111, JP21H00974, JP21H04994.
-The second author was partially supported by JSPS KAKENHI Grant Number JP18K03262. \end{ack}
+The second author was partially supported by JSPS KAKENHI Grant Number JP18K03262.
+The authors thank the referee very much for many useful comments and suggestions. \end{ack}